 It is important to note that the true cost of participation is the standard tuition rate.
 Administrative staff salary and benefits, office expenses and utilities, insurance, student recruitment costs, training, equipment and supplies, legal and accounting fees, capital investments and bank fees, and other administrative costs are an essential part of our program operations.
 Participating at the tuition assistance rate does not cover any of these expenses – only the direct participation costs – and Sustainable Summer depends on a healthy percentage of standard rate participants (supplemented by our own fundraising activities) so that we can continue offering our programs to deserving young people for decades to come.

 This is our standard course fee, which represents the actual cost of operating our programs, including the administrative costs that are necessary to sustain our organization in the long-term.

 Participants at this tuition rate cover only their direct participation costs, including lodging, meals, activities, in-country staff and transportation, and support for local projects.

 When applying to a program, students do not need to indicate their tuition tier.
 All acceptance decisions are need-blind.
-Parents will select their tuition tier when enrolling a student in the program and the discounted tuition rate will be applied to their invoice.
+Parents that select “tuition assistance” when enrolling a student in the program will receive the discounted tuition rate which will be applied to their invoice.

 Additional scholarship funding is available for students that are unable to participate at either of the above rates.
-Scholarship participants receive up to an 85% reduction of the standard course fee.
+Scholarship participants receive up to 100% of program tuition in financial assistance.

 In the event a family decides to withdraw from participation, refunds are issued on the following schedule: